koesan/Self_Driving_Car/README.md

 ### About This Project

-This autonomous driving simulation represents a comprehensive approach to self-driving car technology, built entirely within the Webots simulation environment.
+**Developed for the TEKNOFEST 2023 Robotaxi Autonomous Vehicle Competition**, this autonomous driving simulation represents a comprehensive approach to self-driving car technology, built entirely within the Webots simulation environment.
 The project demonstrates real-world autonomous vehicle capabilities including lane detection, traffic sign recognition, obstacle avoidance, and parking assistance.

 The system employs sophisticated computer vision techniques powered by OpenCV and a custom-trained YOLOv4 model for traffic sign detection.
 The vehicle navigates complex urban environments using advanced PID control algorithms, making real-time decisions based on visual input from dual camera systems.